Disney's Animated Storybook: Plot

 101 Dalmatians is based on the 1961 film of the same name and its 1996 live-action remake.
 The game is the only non-Winnie the Pooh-based Animated Storybook title based on a Walt Disney Animation Studios film that was made before the Disney Renaissance.

 Hercules is based on the 1997 Walt Disney Animation Studios film of the same name.

 Ariel's Story Studio was released as a tie-in to the 1997 re-release of The Little Mermaid.
-Despite sharing the same style of gameplay and the same primary developer in Media Station, the game has never been released under the Disney's Animated Storybook name, although it is generally considered to be the eighth entry in that series.
+Despite sharing the same style of gameplay and the same primary developer in Media Station, the game has never been released under the Disney's Animated Storybook name, although it is generally considered to be the eighth entry in the series.
 The game is sometimes known as Disney's Animated Storybook: The Little Mermaid as a result.

 Mulan is based on the 1998 film of the same name, and was developed by Media Station and published by Disney Interactive.
-A PlayStation port entitled Disney's Story Studio: Mulan was developed by Revolution Software (under the name Kids Revolution, and published by NewKidCo on December 20, 1999.
+A PlayStation port entitled Disney's Story Studio: Mulan was developed by Revolution Software (under the name Kids Revolution), and published by NewKidCo on December 20, 1999.
 This game was targeted toward a young female demographic ages four to nine.

 Winnie the Pooh and Tigger Too is based on the 1974 short film of the same name.
 According to The Washington Times, the game is a loose adaptation of The House at Pooh Corner chapters, "In Which Tigger Is Unbounced" and "In Which It Is Shown That Tiggers Don't Climb Trees".